CollinGill/CLisp/README.md

-# CLisp
+# Yal

-CLisp is a CommonLisp interpreter.
+Yal stands for Yet Another Lisp is a LISP dialect created to learn about LISP interpreters.